EIPI Strangle Strategy

 A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.

-Why this strangle structure on EIPI specifically: EIPI IV at 48.00% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 13.76% (roughly $3.09 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated EIPI expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on EIPI should anchor to the underlying notional of $22.48 per share and to the trader's directional view on EIPI etf.
+Why this strangle structure on EIPI specifically: EIPI IV at 25.90% is on the cheap side of its 1-year range, which favors premium-buying structures like a EIPI strangle, with a market-implied 1-standard-deviation move of approximately 7.43% (roughly $1.70 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated EIPI expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on EIPI should anchor to the underlying notional of $22.85 per share and to the trader's directional view on EIPI etf.

 EIPI strangle setup

-The EIPI strangle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With EIPI near $22.48, the first option leg uses a $24.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed EIPI chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The EIPI strangle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With EIPI at $22.85 on that close, the first option leg uses a $24.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed EIPI chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 EIPI shares for the stock leg in covered calls and collars).

 EIPI strangle risk and reward